CiscoSE/NexusProgrammability/docs/Telemetry/gNMI/certificate.md

 A server certificate will allow you to connect to a NX-OS device securely, without need of skipping TLS verification for TLS connections.

-> It is assumed that you have a valid root and intermediate CA certificates.
+> It is assumed that you have a valid root and intermediate CA certificates installed in your workstation.
 Instructions can be found at the top of this article on how to set that up

 #### Add the subjectAltName setting